qingluM/RO-NORM/README.md

 ```
 ## Usage

-For all cases, you can run the codes by executing `Parallel_main.py` to quickly obtain the results.
+Here we present the code for case1, and the code for other cases is similar. you can run the codes by executing `Parallel_main.py` to quickly obtain the results.
 Note that each experiment is repeated five times, the same setup as in our paper.
 Each case also retains the setting of hyperparameters in the paper.
 ```
 python Parallel_main.py
 ```